Sharon129/The-House-That-Watches-Back-Walkthrough/README.md

-# 🏚️ The House That Watches Back
+# 🏚️ # TryHackMe – The House That Watches Back Walkthrough

 > A story-driven Capture The Flag (CTF) challenge focused on digital forensics, cryptography, steganography, reverse engineering, and logical analysis.